mpram/Azure-Defender-for-IoT/HOL Steps/Azure Defender for IoT HOL.md

 Next in the **Getting Started** section, select **Oboard Subscription**

-Before selecting your subscription make sure you select the option to **+Start Trial** as shown below:
+Before selecting your subscription make sure you select the option to **+ Start with Trial** as shown below:

    ![Trial Selection](./images/trial-selection.png 'Trial Selection')